yotiosoft/winprocinfo/README.md

 ![crates.io](https://img.shields.io/badge/crates.io-v0.1.0-brightgreen.svg)

 ## Overview
-WinProcInfo is a Rust library that utilizes Windows API to retrieve information about processes and threads within the system.
+WinProcInfo is a Rust library that utilizes Windows API to obtain information about processes and threads in a Windows system.
 This library provides two methods for obtaining process information: batch retrieval of process information and retrieval of specific process information.

 ## Methods for Retrieving Process Information